More people than you might imagine can avail themselves of the rights of European Citizenship

 hence citizens of the European Union.

-Some individuals with a connection to Portugal only
+Some individuals with a connection to Portugal Portugal Portugal

 On 28 September, 2014, The